Skip to Content

 The clusterPrefix property specifies the prefix for cluster arguments.
 If set, then eligible arguments starting with this prefix may be considered a cluster.
 This must be used in conjunction with the cluster letters attribute.

-The cluster prefix can be the empty string, in which case it behaves similarly to GNU’s tar command.
+The prefix can be the empty string, in which case it behaves similarly to GNU’s tar command.

 Option prefix